 Estimated annual campus deadline: Mid-January

-The Strauss Scholarship Foundation supports college students interested in public service, providing funds to use toward the expenses for a public service project during their senior years.
+The Strauss Scholarship Foundation supports college students interested in public service, providing funds to use toward the expenses for a public service project.

 Eligibility: Sophmores or Juniors with 1 or 2 full years before graduating; strong commitment to public service; GPA in the upper 1/3 of the class